 Substances containing unsaturated carbons are ubiquitous in indoor environments.
 They result from many sources (see below).
 Most are reactive with environmental ozone and many produce stable products which are thought to adversely affect human health.
 The potential for surfaces in an enclosed space to facilitate reactions should be considered.

-Isoprene, nitric oxide, squalene, unsaturated sterols, oxidation products
+Source of unsaturated substances Unsaturated substances (Reactive Emissions) Isoprene, nitric oxide, squalene, unsaturated sterols, oxidation products